 As stated in RFD No. 18.2 on Spousal Support and RFD No. 18.3 on Child Support, the PCA, section 31, expressly empowers the Provincial Court of Alberta to grant consent orders.
 Custody and access orders fall within the ambit of this provision.
-Section 31 provides:465 attach the agreement to the order or write the terms of the agreement into the order itself.
+Section 31 provides:465 the Court in its discretion may make the order without holding a hearing.